Course Content

 Selection Procedure:

-Students are normally selected on the basis of their formal application, a CV and an interview.
+Students are normally selected on the basis of their formal application, a CV and an informal interview with the programme director.

 International Applicants: